SDM-TIB/InterpretME_Demo/README.md

 Additionally, different metrics like precision, recall and accuracy along with LIME interpretations are provided to the user.

 ## Demonstration
-This repository contains the jupyter notebook (`Interpretme_french_royalty_demo.ipynb`) for a simple demonstration of InterpretME; how to interpret the machine learning models over KGs.
+This repository contains the jupyter notebook (`Interpretme_Demo.ipynb`) for a simple demonstration of InterpretME; how to interpret the machine learning models over KGs.
 For demonstration, InterpretME is utilized over the **French Royalty KG**.
 The SPARQL query returns the information about french royal family with relationships, i.e., *dbo:child*, *dbo:spouse* etc. Here, the predictive task is to predict whether a french royal has a spouse.
 In terms of the traits of the predictive models and SHACL validation, InterpretME KG depicts the target entities with a detailed contextual edges.

 ## Getting Started
 Clone the repository
 ```python